leliarhodes72/leliarhodes72.github.io/_portfolio/portfolio-2.md

 - Classifier training with GBC
 - Evaluation on test data

+I trained and validated my model using cross-validation and final test submission.
+During the experimentation phase, I adjusted hyperparameters such as learning rate, number of estimators, and max depth.
+However, due to the relatively small size of the dataset, I prioritized model simplicity and feature quality over extensive hyperparameter tuning.

 ## Evaluation and Results

 Model performance was evaluated through a blind test submission.
 The final Gradient Boosting model achieved a **leaderboard score of 0.57992**, which represented a **7.09% improvement over the baseline** Logistic Regression model.

 This result demonstrated that combining stylistic features with semantic similarity, and employing a non-linear model, led to more accurate authorship classification.
 Although the score reflects a moderately difficult task, it also highlighted the importance of feature engineering and model selection in text classification.

+Additionally, the project reinforced the value of carefully constructed baselines and incremental improvements.
+Each modeling decision—from preprocessing to feature choice—had a clear and measurable impact on overall performance.

 ## Error Analysis